Nonnyeee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that counts the number of directories in the PATH a script that counts the number of directories in the PATH a script that creates a new global variable
+a script that counts the number of directories in the PATH a script that counts the number of directories in the PATH a script that creates a new global variable a script that displays the result of BREATH to the power LOVE